Chapter 1: Destructive

 She hastily caught up to me on my way to second period and dragged me to her locker with another comment on her lips, eliciting a sigh from my mouth.

 “Jamie, he does not want anything to do with me.
-He honked his horn until I got out of the street,” I squeaked, humiliated enough by that fact without having to relive it.
+He honked his horn until I got out of the street,” I squeaked, mortified enough by that fact without having to relive it.
 “To me, that doesn’t scream attraction.”

-Mouth still hanging open, she stared straight over my shoulder, and I couldn’t help but turn to see what had snagged her attention.
+Eyes wide, she stared straight over my shoulder, and I couldn’t help but turn to see what had snagged her attention.
 Shifting suddenly, I almost ran face-first into someone else’s shoulder.
 I peered at that leather-covered shoulder for what felt like an eternity before gradually looking upwards.
 My eyes first landed on a smirk, and then a nose, and then two warm, big brown eyes.

 The boy who’d almost killed me was standing right in front of me.
 And, though I was taken back by the honed planes of his face and captured by the way he wore a smirk as perfectly as he’d wear anything else, I made an effort to make sure my mouth was closed and my breathing was even as I stared into the eyes of the insatiable beast.